Funeral Photography UK | Professional Funeral Photographer

 The final cost depends on:

-• How many locations are involved — the number of locations is the main factor that affects the price, whether that is the family home, church, crematorium, cemetery, reception, or any combination
+• How many locations are involved — the main factor affecting price, whether that is the family home, church, crematorium, cemetery, reception, or any combination

 • Where in the UK the funeral is taking place

-• Whether funeral photography is being combined with live streamingvideographyslideshows, or audio visual support
+• Whether photography is combined with live streamingvideographyslideshows, or audio visual support

 For a full explanation of how pricing works, see my guide How Much Does Funeral Photography Cost in the UK?